Phone screens, personality tests, and AI video interviews

 And what do you get for it?
 Less than you would hope.
 Decades of research show that a casual, unscripted phone chat is good for breaking the ice but weak at predicting who will actually do the job well (Sackett et al., 2022).
 The recruiter hears a few rehearsed stories.
 The candidate answers "tell me about yourself" for the tenth time this month.
 Both spend real hours, and the result barely tells you who can do the work.

-The hidden cost is scheduling.
+Scheduling eats the rest.
 In one recruiter survey, 67% said booking a single interview takes them 30 minutes to two hours, and 35% called scheduling the most time-consuming part of their job (Yello, via Interviewstream).
 At high volume, the phone screen becomes calendar admin long before it becomes real evaluation.

 What the middle step costs in one year

-Example: a company hiring ~60 roles a year, ~1,800 candidates screened.
-Recruiter time on phone screens is by far the biggest cost.
-Your numbers will differ.
+Example: ~60 roles per year, ~1,800 candidates screened.
+Total about $79.2k ($44 per candidate).
+Recruiter phone screen time is the biggest line.

 Candidates are walking away from AI video interviews